rharter/gradle-git-repo/README.md

 # git-repo

-A gradle plugin that facilitates using a git repository as your maven repo, useful when you want to host private, internal maven artifacts, but a full blown repository manager is more than you nee.
+A gradle plugin that facilitates using a git repository as your maven repo, useful when you want to host private, internal maven artifacts, but a full blown repository manager is more than you need.

 # Usage